Skip to content

 Choose your contractor carefully

-Indiana does not require state-level roofing contractor licenses, making independent verification especially important for South Bend homeowners.
+Indiana does not require a state-level roofing contractor license, making independent verification especially important for South Bend homeowners.
 However, roofing contractors with employees must carry workers' compensation insurance under Indiana Code § 22-3-2-5.
-You should verify that contractors carry general liability insurance, workers' compensation coverage, maintain a verifiable local business presence, and hold any applicable permits from South Bend's municipal permit office.
+South Bend homeowners should verify that contractors carry general liability insurance, workers' compensation coverage, maintain a verifiable local business presence, and hold any applicable municipal building permits before signing contracts.

 10